uhub/awesome-shell/README.md

 * [JayBrown/minisign-misc](https://github.com/JayBrown/minisign-misc) - macOS workflows and shell scripts to verify and sign files with minisign
 * [inkarkat/todo.txt-cli-ex](https://github.com/inkarkat/todo.txt-cli-ex) - A set of extensions for todo.txt-cli, a shell script for managing your todo.txt file.
 * [GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-grid-engine](https://github.com/GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-grid-engine) -  Grid Engine on Compute Engine provides a shell script to manage a Compute Engine cluster along with instructions on how to install and configure Sun Grid Engine on the Compute Engine cluster
-* [agilemation/Belkin-WeMo-Command-Line-Tools](https://github.com/agilemation/Belkin-WeMo-Command-Line-Tools) - Script to control the Belkin WeMo power switch, written entirely in shell and constructed out of commands that every computer should already have
 * [fisherman/fisherman](https://github.com/fisherman/fisherman) - The fish-shell plugin manager.
 * [drduh/pwd.sh](https://github.com/drduh/pwd.sh) - Unix shell, GPG-based password manager
 * [tuvistavie/fundle](https://github.com/tuvistavie/fundle) - A minimalist package manager for fish shell